-New any or may not be converted intellectually, morally, religiously.
+Further, there is the normative function of doctrines.
+Men may or may not be converted intellectually, morally, religiously.
 If they are not, and the lack of conversion is conscious and thorough-going, it heads for a loss of faith.
+But the man unconverted need not know what conversion is.

 But the unconverted may have no real apprehension of what it is to be converted.
 Sociologically they are Catholics or Protestants, but in a number of ways they deviate from the norm.
-Moreover, they may lack an appropriate language for expressing what they really are, and so they will use the language of the group with which they identify socially.
-There follows an inflation, or devaluation, of this language and so of the doctrine it conveys.
-Terms that denote what the unconverted is not, will be stretched to denote what he is.
-Doctrines that are embarrassing will not be mentioned in polite company.
+Moreover, they may what lack an appropriate language for expressing what they really are, and so they will use the language of the group with which they identify socially.
+There follows an inflation, or deb devaluation, of this language and so of the doctrine it conveys.
+Stretched Terms that denote what the unconverted is not, will be attented to denote what he is.
+Doctrines that are embarrassing will not be mentioned in politie company.
 Conclusions that are unacceptable will not be drawn.
 Such unauthenticity can spread.
 It can become a tradition.
 Then persons, brought up in an unauthentic tradition, can become authentic human beings and authentic Christians only by purifying their tradition.

 But against such deviations there is the normative function of doctrines.
-For the functional specialty, dislectic, deploys both the truth reached and the errors disseminated in the past.
-The functional specialty, foundations, discriminates between truth and error by appealing to the foundational reality of intellectual, moral, and religious conversion.
+For the functional specialty, dialectic, deploys both the truth reached and the errors disseminated in the past.
+The functional specialty, foundations, discriminates between truth and error by appealing to the the foundational reality of intellectual, moral, and relightous conversion.
 The result of such discrimination is the functional specialty, doctrines, and so doctrines, based on conversion, are opposed to the aberrations that result from the lack of conversion.
-Accordingly, while the unconverted may have no real apprehension of what it is to be converted, at least they have in doctrines the evidence both that there is something lacking in themselves and that they need to pray for illumination and to seek instruction.
+Accordingly, while the unconverted may have no real apprehension of what it is to be converted, at least they have in doctrines the evidence both A that there is something lacking in themselves, that they need to pray for illumination and to seek instruction.